-- 1. Supply the card with your plant's noisiest audio feed without any audio program material present.
+- 1. Supply the card with the plant's noisiest audio feed without any audio program material present.
 This will be a baseline noise level to calibrate the silence detector. - 2.
 Turn off all sources of errors in a Fault Condition and assign Audio Silence as the only error.
-Also, make sure that you set the Fault Duration to a small number of frames so that you will see when the error condition disappears. - 3.
-Set the Silence Duration to 0.5 sec so that you can see the results of adjusting the Silence Level parameter without getting confused with the detection time. - 4.
+Also, be sure to set the Fault Duration to a small number of frames in order to see when the error condition disappears. - 3.
+Set the Silence Duration to 0.5 sec to view the results of adjusting the Silence Level parameter without getting confused by the detection time. - 4.
 Adjust the audio Silence Level until the Fault Condition begins to go active.
 This will be the noise floor level.
 Raise the Silence Level a few dB to make the detector insensitive to this noise level. - 5.
-Set the Silence Duration to a time appropriate to your application.
-This should be set to a value longer than your worst case acceptable quiet period.
+Set the Silence Duration to a time appropriate to the application.
+This should be set to a value longer than the worst case acceptable quiet period.